Here's How Long Your Cold Should Last

 According to the CDC, adults have an average of two to three colds every year.
 Children get sick with colds even more.
 While most colds are nothing to worry about and will go away on their own, if your illness is persistent and you don't start feeling better after a certain amount of time, something worse may be wrong.

 According to the CDC, the average cold will go away between seven to ten days.
 However, Richard Martinello, MD, a Yale Medicine infectious disease expert, explains that most people underestimate the duration of the average cold.
-"Colds can last much longer than we usually think—it is not unusual for the runny nose to last a week or even longer," he tells The Remedy.
+"Colds can last much longer than we usually think—it is not unusual for the runny nose to last a week or even longer," he tells Eat This, Not That!
+Health.
 He points to an experimental study where participants were experimentally made sick with rhinovirus (a common virus which is a frequent cause of colds).
 "The cough lasted over 2 weeks for about 25 percent," he says.

 How to Get Rid of a Cold